-As previously explained, CSU/SDSU will support Caltrans in its efforts to obtain funding from the state Legislature for the costs to prepare a Project Study Report-Project Development Support-Project Initiation Document (Study) to evaluate alternatives to increase capacity, improve mobility, and relieve congestion on impacted freeway segments or adjacent interchanges.
+As previously explained, CSU/SDSU will pay its fair-share of support Caltrans in its efforts to obtain funding from the state Legislature for the costs to prepare a Project Study Report-Project Development Support-Project Initiation Document (Study) to evaluate alternatives to increase capacity, improve mobility, and relieve congestion on impacted freeway segments or adjacent interchanges, assuming there is a plan or program in place to provide the remainder funding.
+(See MM-TRA-17.)
 In addition, the proposed project, which is located in a TPA, would implement a TDM Program to reduce the number of site-generated vehicle trips (see Section 4.15.1.2).
 Although the proposed project would reduce its freeway impacts to the greatest extent feasible, freeway mainline impacts under the With Stadium Event scenario (TR-29A through TR-29R) would remain significant and unavoidable.